 Everyone utilizing the CHWP and TCT parking lots is expected to adhere to the Claremont Hills Wilderness Park & Thompson Creek Trail Parking Permit Policy.

 CHWP & Thompson Creek Trail Parking Fee Changes

 The City of Claremont values customer service and maintaining park access for all to enjoy.
-As part of the City’s recently adopted Fee Schedule, parking fees for the Claremont Hills Wilderness Park (CHWP) and Thompson Creek Trail (TCT) parking lots will be changing effective October 1, 2018.
+As part of the City’s recently adopted Fee Schedule, parking fees for the Claremont Hills Wilderness Park (CHWP) and Thompson Creek Trail (TCT) parking lots have changed effective October 1, 2018.

 Fees and use are authorized as follows: